99-chetna/CODSOFT/README.md

 Task 1

 Titanic Survival Detection Description: This project focuses on analyzing the Titanic dataset to predict passenger survival.
 It involves data preprocessing, data cleaning,  exploratory data analysis and building  model to predict survival probabilities.

+Task 2

+Iris Flower Classification Description: The Iris Flower Classification project is a classic machine learning task.
+It involves using the Iris dataset to classify iris flowers into different species based on their sepal and petal measurements.